samarthshete/SeatGuard/README.md

 ## 🌐 Kubernetes & Horizontal Scaling

-Ticket-Blitz is natively designed to scale horizontally across commodity hardware.
+SeatGuard is natively designed to scale horizontally across commodity hardware.

 **To add more API instances behind a load balancer:**
 1. Our provided Kubernetes `hpa.yaml` automatically scales the fastify API layer on CPU utilization > 70%.